google/go-cloud/internal/docs/design.md

 There are two broad compound ID usage patterns we have observed:

-1. Applications will keep resources in the same location or project, so the application will build the ID from the subcomponents rather than passing the entire resource ID around.
+1. Applications will keep resources in the same location, so the application will build the ID from the subcomponents rather than passing the entire resource ID around.
 2. Applications will pass a verbatim string from configuration down to the API, since this is what was easily copy-pasteable from the cloud console UI.

 Go CDK constructors that take in compound IDs should take in a `string` with the full compound ID.
-Helper functions to build these compound IDs may be provided as needed.
+Helper functions to build these compound IDs from subcomponents may be provided as needed.
+URL openers (described below) should prefer to use the full compound ID in their URL format.

 [GCP KMS key IDs]: https://cloud.google.com/kms/docs/object-hierarchy#key